Guide to moving up to secondary school

 What happens after the last allocation round?

-After 16 June 2023, we will offer any further places as they become available.
+We will then offer any further places over the summer if/when they become available.
 There are usually very few places that become available at this stage in the year.

-By this point, there may also have been successful appeals for many schools: the Independent Appeal Panel have the authority to grant places to children even if a school is full, which pushes schools over their planned admission number.
-This means that we will have to wait to receive enough declinations for the school to have places again before we can make any more offers.
+By this point, there may have been successful appeals for many schools: the Independent Appeal Panel have the authority to grant places to children even if a school is full, which pushes schools over their planned admission number.
+This means that we will have to wait until enough offers are declined for the school to have places again before we can make any more offers.

 Grammar schools have their own qualification periods for waiting lists so you should check admissions policies for more information.